The Jewish LobbyThe largest single-issue lobby in the USA

 Genesis Prize

-German organization Honestly Concerned#
+German organization Honestly Concerned# (Germany)

-Grand Canyon State Caucus*
+Grand Canyon State Caucus* (Arizona)

 Habonim Dror

-Hadassah Women's Zionist Organization of America
+Hadassah, The Women's Zionist Organization of America

 Hasbara Fellowships

-Heartland PAC*
+Heartland* (Ohio)

 Hebrew Union College-Jewish Institute of Religion